 How long should frozen burgers be kept?

 Freezing food avoids foodborne disease and deterioration.
-When frozen burgers are thawed and refreeze, the germs that are prone to proliferate in aged food are disrupted.
-Foods that have been frozen at 00F for months are still edible, although the flavors may be unpleasant.
+When frozen burgers are thawed and refrozen, the germs prone to increase in aged food are disrupted.
+Foods frozen at 00F for months are still edible, although the flavors may be unpleasant.

-However, food frozen for an extended period of time, loses nutritional content, texture, and overall quality.
-Within a short period of time, freezer burn, which dries out food, alters the taste and flavor.
+However, frozen food for an extended period loses nutritional content, texture, and overall quality.
+Within a short period, freezer burn, which dries out food, alters the taste and flavor.

-According to the USDA, ground beef retains its quality for no more than four months; hence, burger patties are not anticipated to retain their quality for an extended period of time.
+According to the USDA, ground beef retains its quality for no more than four months; hence, burger patties are not anticipated to retain their quality for an extended period.
 If cooked ground beef or patties are properly refrigerated, they should retain their quality for four (4) months.

 No matter how long your burger is preserved in a freezer, you must still use proper food handling and cooking methods.
 When cooked medium rare, a frozen burger is safe to consume pink, but it must first be thawed.
 Burgers should be cooked to a safe internal temperature of 1600F because bacteria may contaminate the ground beef.